 A person must not impersonate a designated officer.
+Maximum penalty-100 penalty units.

 Chapter 11 Compensation for loss or damage from biosecurity response

 338 What is a biosecurity response

 - (1) A biosecurity response is any lawful action taken- - (a) by the chief executive or an authorised officer, including a person acting under the authority of the chief executive or an authorised officer, if the action is authorised to be taken under this Act; or an inspector demolishing an outbuilding at a place within a biosecurity emergency area